cmj0121/Zerg/src/zasm/README.md

 + Zasm is the front-end interface.
 + Binary is used to generate the valid format binary
 + Instruction assembly machine code line-by-line
-+ ZasmToken process the assembly token and reply the status when need
++ InstToken process the assembly token and reply the status when need

 In class 'Zasm', it has two member function, one is token which separate the assembly into valid token, another is compile which put the tokens into next class (Instruction) and